jadepanths/Python-PyTorch-Tutorial/README.md

 print(x)
 ```
 # Tensors
+A neural network is a mathematical function.
+It takes in one or multiple inputs, process it and produces one or more outputs, In PyTorch, neural networks are composed of PyTorch tensors. <br/>

 Tensors are a specialized data structure similar to arrays and matrixes.
 Tensors are similar to [NumPy's](https://numpy.org/devdocs/user/absolute_beginners.html) ndarrays.
 However, Tensors can run on GPUs or hardware accelerators, making it significantly faster than NumPy, especially when running on GPUs.
 You can learn more about [NumPy vs. Tensors](https://medium.com/thenoobengineer/numpy-arrays-vs-tensors-c58ea54f0e59) here.
 A concise definition of a tensor is a matrix of N ≥ 3 dimensions.
 Note that all tensors are immutable, like Python numbers and strings: you can never update the contents of a tensor, only create a new one.

 ## Initializing a Tensor